CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Model selection based on residuals
 -----------------------------------------------

-The sections `Testing the Proportional Hazard Assumptions`_ and `Assessing Cox model fit using residuals`_ may be useful for modelling your data better.
+The sections `Testing the Proportional Hazard Assumptions`_ and `Assessing Cox model fit using residuals`_ may be useful for modeling your data better.

+.. note:: Work is being done to extend residual methods to AFT models.
+Stay tuned.

 Model selection based on predictive power